Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 #### *(breaking change)* Adjusted behavior of arguments/signature
 Now, arguments are stored as a list, instead of a map.
 Please adjust that in your configs.
 State is migrated automatically.
 Also, this means that order of the items matters and may be adjusted.

 Argument names are now case sensitive.
+All policies created previously in the provider have upper case argument names.
+If you used lower case before, please adjust your configs.

 #### *(breaking change)* Adjusted behavior on changing name
 Previously, after changing `name` field, the resource was recreated.
 Now, the object is renamed with `RENAME TO`.